peraro/flint-finiteflow-dep/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/installation/path/prefix && make install
 ```

-where the `-DCMAKE_INSTALL_PREFIX` can be omitted if for installation
+where the `-DCMAKE_INSTALL_PREFIX` option can be omitted for
-in a default path.
+installation in a default path.